tinywasm/client/docs/REFACTOR_IN_OUT_FILES.md

 7. **Documentation**
    - Update all code comments, README, and usage examples to reflect the new architecture.
    - Document the dual-output strategy and why both directories are needed.
-   - Clarify that TinyWasm does not handle final JavaScript bundling.
+   - Clarify that WasmClient does not handle final JavaScript bundling.

 ## Benefits